On the geometric quantization of contact manifolds: Geometric quantization of contact manifolds

 makes $\mathbb{L}$ into a CR-holomorphic line bundle.
 If we equip $\mathbb{L}$ with the connection $\nabla$ defined by

-where $s(x) = (x,f(x))$, then the curvature form of $\nabla$ is equal to $\Omega$ \cite{DT}, making $(\mathbb{L},h,\nabla)$ into a quantum bundle over $(M,E_{1,0},\Omega)$.
+where $s(x) = (x,f(x))$, then the curvature form of $\nabla$ is equal to $i\Omega$, making $(\mathbb{L},h,\nabla)$ into a quantum bundle over $(M,E_{1,0},\Omega)$.
 Moreover, the connection $\nabla$ is Hermitian; we have $\nabla^{0,1} = \overline{\partial}_\mathbb{L}$, and the following is therefore immediate: \begin{proposition} Let $(M,E_{1,0})$ be a strongly pseudoconvex CR manifold with Levi distribution $E$.
 Let $\mathcal{P}$ be the CR polarization of $(M,E)$ given by $E_{1,0}$, and let $(\mathbb{L},h,\nabla)$ be the quantum bundle defined above.
 Then the polarized sections of $\mathbb{L}$ are the {\em CR-holomorphic sections} of $\mathbb{L}$, defined by $\overline{\partial}_\mathbb{L}s = 0$.
-Thus, the space of polarized sections is isomorphic to the space of CR-holomorphic functions on $M$. \end{proposition} \begin{remark} This agrees with the answer obtained in \cite{GS2} for the homogeneous quantization of the symplectic cone given by the symplectization of an embedded strongly pseudoconvex CR manifold. \end{remark} \begin{remark} In symplectic geometry, a polarization is given in general by a Lagrangian subbundle $\mathcal{P}$ of $TM\otimes\C$, with no condition on the rank of $\mathcal{P}\cap\overline{\mathcal{P}}$.
+Thus, $Q(M)$ is isomorphic to the space of CR-holomorphic $L^2$ functions on $M$. \end{proposition} \begin{remark} This agrees with the answer given in \cite{BMG,GS2} for the homogeneous quantization of the symplectic cone given by the symplectization of an embedded strongly pseudoconvex CR manifold. \end{remark} \begin{remark} In symplectic geometry, a polarization is given in general by a Lagrangian subbundle $\mathcal{P}$ of $TM\otimes\C$, with no condition on the rank of $\mathcal{P}\cap\overline{\mathcal{P}}$.
 (When this rank is maximal, the polarization is called {\em totally real}.)
-It would be interesting to consider other versions of polarization in the contact setting; in general, the most natural definition of a contact polarization would be that of a {\em Legendrian} subbundle of the complexified tangent bundle. \end{remark}
+It could be interesting to consider other versions of polarization in the contact setting.
+The most natural definition of a totally real contact polarization should be given by the tangent bundle of a Legendrian foliation, but we have not yet considered this situation. \end{remark}